If you’ve arrived here, it’s because you’re ready to explore your truth — and that’s powerful.

 Description: This is the most toxic and dangerous type, combining narcissistic traits with antisocial behavior.
 Malignant narcissists are often controlling, manipulative, and even sadistic.
 They may derive satisfaction from others' pain or failures and tend to lack remorse.

-Cultural Context: In LGBTQ+ communities where abuse or trauma has gone unaddressed, malignant narcissists may emerge as domineering partners, manipulative activists, or predatory figures in mentorship roles.
+Cultural Context: In gay communities where abuse or trauma has gone unaddressed, malignant narcissists may emerge as domineering partners, manipulative activists, or predatory figures in mentorship roles.
 They often exploit younger or more vulnerable community members for control or admiration.

 Common Traits: - Paranoia and hostility - Gaslighting and emotional abuse - Lack of remorse or accountability - Exploitation of others for power